addianto/sitodo/docs/bootcamp/day-1/hello-tdd.md

 ## Pass the First Test

-According to the first test case, it expects the controller to use a Web page template named `hello` to generate the HTML response.
+According to the first test case, it expects the controller to use a Web page template (or often called as "view") named `hello` to generate the HTML response.
-// TODO Merge content from laptop
+Therefore, if you want to make the test pass, you need to make an HTML view with the same name.
+Now, create a new HTML view in `templates` directory.
+The content can be empty, since we only want to make the test pass.
+But at least, write something in the HTML such as a "Hello, World" message.

 At this point, we can verify that the controller works fine as an independent unit.
 The implementation of `showHello` returns the correct string value as we expected.